xdeama/personal-site-hugo/hugo/content/en/consulting/projects.md

 ### **March 2022 — September 2023** | Freelance as a DevOps Engineer

 DevOps and Java development for the private cloud migration of a major international bank:
-- Migrating a CI/CD portal to Azure DevOps for container, virtual machine, and database deployments
+- Migrating a CI/CD portal to Azure DevOps for container, VM, and database deployments
-- Migrating the CI/CD portal's Spring Microservices infrastructure from virtual machines to containerized environments in OpenShift
+- Migrating the CI/CD portal's Spring Microservices infrastructure from VMs to containerized environments in OpenShift
-- Automating complex deployment mechanisms for virtual machines using Ansible and Reactive Spring, such as batch deployments with dependent components, and automatic sidecars
+- Automating complex deployment mechanisms for VMs using Ansible and Reactive Spring, such as batch deployments with dependent components, and automatic sidecars
 - Navigated the first batch of migrated systems through internal architecture and IT risk governance processes, ensuring compliance and successful integration into the private cloud.
 - Analyzing, containerizing, and porting an existing database anonymization solution
 - Migrating Jenkins deployment pipelines to Azure DevOps